oracle-livelabs/apex/proof-of-concept/4-improving-tasks-todos/improving-tasks-todos.md

 ## Introduction

-In this lab, you will learn how to improve the Project Task and Project Task ToDos form pages by utilizing improved list of values.
-You will also learn how to utilize **APEX Assistant** to generate SQL.
+In this lab, you will enhance the functionality of the Project Task and Project Task ToDos form pages by implementing improved lists of values.
+Additionally, you will learn how to leverage **APEX Assistant** to efficiently generate SQL queries.

 Estimated Time: 20 minutes